Maryna Aleksiyiva

 Maryna Antonivna Aleksiyiva (Марина Антонівна Алексіїва; born 29 May 2001) is a Ukrainian synchronised swimmer.
 She is World Championships medalist.
 Vladyslava Aleksiyiva, who is also a synchro swimmer, is her twin sister.

 Career

-At the 2017 World Aquatics Championships Aleksiiva won a bronze medal in team free routine which became her first major international achievement.
+At the 2017 World Aquatics Championships Aleksiyiva won a bronze medal in team free routine which became her first major international achievement.
 The next day she won silver in the combination event.

 In the summer of 2018, she was a member of the Ukrainian synchronized swimming team, which became the best at the European Summer Sports Championships.

-At the World Aquatics Championships in July 2019 in synchronized swimming, the group, technical program she and Vladislava Alekseeva, Yana Narizhna, Kateryna Reznik, Anastasia Savchuk, Marta Fedina, Alina Shinkarenko, Elizaveta Yakhno won bronze awards.
+At the World Aquatics Championships in July 2019 in synchronized swimming, the group, technical program she and Vladyslava Aleksiyiva, Yana Nariezhna, Kateryna Reznik, Anastasiya Savchuk, Marta Fiedina, Alina Shynkarenko, Yelyzaveta Yakhno won bronze awards.
 In the highlight program, the team won gold awards.

+At the 2024 Summer Olympics in Paris, Aleksiyiva and her duet partner Vladyslava Aleksiyiva finished fifth in artistic swimming.

+In July 2024, Aleksiyiva and Vladyslava Aleksiyiva are the main characters of the documentary The Sirens of Ukraine, directed by Louis Villers and broadcast on Canal Plus in France.